codeigniter4/CodeIgniter4/user_guide_src/source/libraries/pagination.rst

 getFirstPageNumber() & getLastPageNumber()
 ------------------------------------------

-These methods return the page numbers to the first and last pages in the current pages being displayed.
+These methods return the page numbers to the first and last pages in the set of links to be displayed.

 .. note:: Unlike `getFirst() & getLast()`_, these methods return the numbers in
-    the current pages being displayed.
+    the set of links to be displayed.

 getCurrentPageNumber()
 ----------------------